Exploring Hoge Veluwe National Park: A Visitor's Guide

 - Hotel de Sterrenberg: 4-star rustic-chic hotel, beautiful indoor pool, garden with pond, nature-themed decor, spa and fitness center.

-- Bilderberg Hotel de Buunderkamp: mid-range pricing, cheery room decor, wellness area with sauna and pool, great breakfast.
+- Fletcher Hotel-Restaurant de Buunderkamp: mid-range pricing, cheery room decor, wellness area with sauna and pool, great breakfast.

 - Hotel Buitenlust: affordable rates, convenient location, family-run, lovely garden terrace, free parking.